jithendra-varma/MANGOOD--Farm-Produce-Marketing-Website/README.md

-# MANGOOD Farm Produce Marketing Website
+# MANGOOD

-The MANGOOD Farm Produce Marketing Website is a web application that showcases and promotes the various mango varieties produced in the village of K.B.R.Puram, located in the Chittoor District of Andhra Pradesh, India.
+The MANGOOD is a web application that showcases and promotes the various mango varieties produced in the village of K.B.R.Puram, located in the Chittoor District of Andhra Pradesh, India.

-This repository contains the source code and associated files for the MANGOOD Farm Produce Marketing Website.
+This repository contains the source code and associated files for the MANGOOD Website.
 It provides information about the mango varieties, the village, and facilitates contact between potential customers and the farmers.

 ## Features